45th Bombardment Squadron: B-29 Superfortress

+45th Bombardment Squadron B-29 Superfortress (Note: Aircraft is Boeing B-29-40-BW Superfortress, serial 42-24579 Eddie Allen.
+Photo taken in India or China, summer 1944.
+This plane was named after Eddie Allen, a chief test pilot at Boeing Aircraft Co., who built and presented the plane to the Army Air Forces, The test pilot was killed in the second experimental B-29.)

-Assigned to Pratt Army Airfield, Kansas in July 1943, being re-manned with new personnel.
+Moved to Pratt Army Air Field, Kansas in July 1943, being re-manned with new personnel.
 Received prototype and early production-model B-29 Superfortress very heavy bombers.
 Trained under Second Air Force for an extended period due to Boeing technicians making modifications of B-29 aircraft.
 Deployed to the new XX Bomber Command as part of the 58th Bombardment Wing in the China-Burma-India Theater, flying to bases in India via South Atlantic Transport route; across central Africa, Arabia to Karachi.
 Additional modifications of B-29s were necessary in India to accommodate very high ground temperatures of 115 F.

 From airfields in eastern India, engaged in very long range bombardment raids on Japan.
-The squadron participated in the first American Air Force attack on the Japanese Home Islands since the 1942 Doolittle raid on 15/16 June 1944, attacking the Imperial Iron and Steel Works at Yawata on Kyushu by using its forward staging base at Hsinching Airfield (A-1), China, for refueling.
+The squadron participated in the first American Air Force attack on the Japanese Home Islands since the 1942 Doolittle Raid on 15/16 June 1944, attacking the Imperial Iron and Steel Works at Yawata on Kyushu by using its forward staging base at Hsinching Airfield (A-1), China, for refueling.
 Performed a total of nine missions to Japan, also engaged in very long range attacks against enemy targets in Thailand, Manchuria, Borneo, Formosa, Burma, Malaya, Japanese-occupied China, Singapore, Saigon and Cam Rahn Bay, French Indochina.
 Also engaged in aerial mining of Japanese-occupied seaports in Thailand Malaya and French Indochina.

 Advance of American forces in the Central Pacific though the Northern Mariana Islands made new airfields available within the effective bombing range of Japan.
 Moved to West Field on Tinian in April 1945, becoming part of the new XXI Bomber Command.
 From the Marianas, engaged in very long range strategic attacks on Japan, its first mission being on 5 May 1945 against the Hiro Naval Aircraft Factory in Kure.
 Air attacks over Japan were initially high-altitude daylight bombing missions against industrial, transportation and military targets, largely ineffective due to high upper level winds dispersing bombs over a wide area.
 By July, began low-level large area night incendiary raids on urban areas, and dropped mines in Japanese shipping lanes.
 Continued aerial assaults until the Japanese Capitulation in August 1945, final combat mission taking place on 9/10 August attacking the Hikari Naval Arsenal.

 After V-J Day, the squadron dropped food and supplies to Allied prisoners in Japan, Korea, and Formosa, and took part in show-of-force missions.
 Demobilized on Tinian in 1946, aircraft being returned to the United States for storage.
 Inactivated as a paper unit in October.